 - Mailchimp & Automated Email Marketing*

 - Abandoned Cart Emails*

 - Apple Pay (via Stripe)

-As you can see, Ecwid offers a lot of features as part of their platform and all of these are available to use when you integrate Ecwid with WordPress.
-The only feature that I would say is missing is the ability for customers to leave product reviews.
+As you can see, Ecwid offers a lot of features as part of its platform and all of these are available to use when you integrate Ecwid with WordPress.
+The only feature that is missing is the ability for customers to leave product reviews.